Evoked object from numpy array.

 How interactions with the scene via an input device (e.g., mouse or

 trackpad) modify the camera position.
-If 'terrain'
+If 'terrain', one axis is

 fixed, enabling “turntable-style” rotations.
-If 'trackball'
+If 'trackball',

 movement along all axes is possible, which provides more freedom of